Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: Abstract

 \section{Abstract}

 We develop a {\em Distributionally Robust Optimization (DRO)} formulation for {\em Multiclass Logistic Regression (MLR)}, which could tolerate data contaminated by outliers.
 The DRO framework uses a probabilistic ambiguity set defined as a ball of distributions that are close to the empirical distribution of the training set in the sense of the Wasserstein metric.
 We relax the DRO formulation into a regularized learning problem whose regularizer is a norm of the coefficient matrix.
 We establish out-of-sample performance guarantees for the solutions to our model, offering insights on the role of the regularizer in controlling the prediction error.
-We apply the proposed method in rendering deep CNN-based image classifiers robust to random and adversarial attacks.
-Specifically, using the MNIST and CIFAR-10 datasets, we demonstrate reductions in test error rate by up to 78.8\% and loss by up to 90.8\%.
-We also show that with a limited number of perturbed images in the training set, our method can improve the error rate by up to 49.49\% and the loss by up to 68.93\% compared to Empirical Risk Minimization (ERM), converging faster to an ideal loss/error rate as the number of perturbed images increases.
+We apply the proposed method in rendering deep {\em Vision Transformer (ViT)}-based \cite{vit} image classifiers robust to random and adversarial attacks.
+Specifically, using the MNIST and CIFAR-10 datasets, we demonstrate reductions in test error rate by up to 83.5\% and loss by up to 91.3\% compared with baseline methods, by adopting a novel random training method.